-While Google does offer paid G-suite services, you can get the same Google Sheets functionality even if you are using the free version.
+While Google offers paid G-suite services, you can get the same Google Sheets functionality even if you are using the free version.

 This is why many freelancers and small companies prefer using Google sheets.

-And once you are used to a specific spreadsheet tool, in most cases you would try and stick to it.
+And once you are used to a specific spreadsheet tool, you would try and stick to it in most cases.

 So if the cost is the criteria, Google Sheets is the clear winner

-Because Excel is a tool that you can download and use on your own system, it can afford to have a lot more features as compared to Google Sheets (which is web-based).
+Because Excel is a tool that you can download and use on your own system, it can afford to have a lot more features than Google Sheets (which is web-based).

 Excel uses the processing power of your laptop or desktop, while Google Sheets has to use the Internet connection and the servers on Google to get the same thing done (which makes it a bit slower).

-Excel has also been around for a lot longer as compared to Google Sheets and has been able to benefit from all the feedback that it has got from the users.
+Excel has also been around for a lot longer compared to Google Sheets.
+As a result, it has benefited from all the feedback from its users.